ad-freiburg/ad-blog/content/post/project-qlue-ls/index.md

 When the client sends a `textDocument/formatting` request, the server returns a list of [`TextEdit`](https://microsoft.github.io/language-server-protocol/specifications/lsp/3.17/specification/#textEdit)'s.
 A `TextEdit` is a incremental change, composed of a range and a string.
-The client then applies the changes and thus formats the document.
+The client then applies the changes, thus formatting the document.

 ![](img/TextEdits.svg)